samfitgen/trgen/docs/Road-Criterium-High_Volume.md

 **Description**:

 > Baxter is 90 minutes of non-stop aerobic conditioning at 55-80% FTP where the
-> effort changes based on cadence.
+> effort changes based on cadence making this effectively a fixed-gear trainer
->
-> Effectively a fixed-gear trainer ride with low to moderate effort levels that
+> ride with low to moderate effort levels aimed at primarily utilizing fat as
-> primarily utilize fat as the fuel source.
+> the fuel source.

 ### Thursday